NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/execution.md

 The first message recorded into the journal indicates that Hardhat Ignition will start executing a `Future`.
 This message records a concrete view of your `Future`, where any `Future`, Module Parameter or account used as argument or option is replaced with their concrete value.
 This allows Hardhat Ignition, during the reconciliation process, to prevent the execution of an unmodified `Future` with different values (e.g. different Module Parameters).

-Subsequent steps of the future's execution are also recorded to the journal, including both success and failure results.
+Subsequent steps of the `Future` execution are also recorded to the journal, including both success and failure results.
 The only exception to this rule are failed transaction simulations; these are not recorded.
 See [Transaction execution](./execution.md#transaction-execution) to learn more about transaction simulations.

 Hardhat Ignition will error if you try to resume the execution of a `Future` that has a failed result recorded in the journal.
-It will indicate that you need to [wipe the future's previous execution](../guides/error-handling.md#deleting-a-previous-execution).
+It will indicate that you need to [wipe the future's previous execution](../guides/error-handling.md#wiping-a-previous-execution).

 ### Executing the different kinds of `Future`

 Hardhat Ignition knows how to execute each kind of `Future`: deploying a contract, instantiating an existing one, calling a contract, reading from one, deploying a library, sending ETH or data, or reading an event argument.

-Some of these futures require sending transactions, which Hardhat Ignition does through the [Hardhat Runtime Environment](../../../hardhat-runner/docs/advanced/hardhat-runtime-environment.md)'s network connection.
+Some of these require sending transactions, which Hardhat Ignition does through the [Hardhat Runtime Environment](../../../hardhat-runner/docs/advanced/hardhat-runtime-environment.md)'s network connection.

 ### Transaction execution